prescottprue/gitsearch/README.md

 #### Developer Tools

-### Routing
-Uses `react-router` [route definitions](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application.
-See the [application structure](#application-structure) section for more information.

-## Testing
-To add a unit test, simply create a `.spec.js` file anywhere in `~/tests`.
-Karma will pick up on these files automatically, and Mocha and Chai will be available within your test without the need to import them.
-If you are using `redux-cli`, test files should automatically be generated when you create a component or redux module.

-Coverage reports will be compiled to `~/coverage` by default.
-If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/index.js`.

 ### Root Resolve
 Webpack is configured to make use of [resolve.root](http://webpack.github.io/docs/configuration.html#resolve-root), which lets you import local packages as if you were traversing from the root of your `~/src` directory.
 Here's an example: